0x3af72/FastFlask/README.md

 # FastFlask
-A python module to link a C++ backend to flask.
+A python module for windows to link a C++ backend to flask.

 ## Dependencies